 If I created a line of luxury bath & body products for that busy mom, I may not have a profitable business.

 >> doesn’t have time to browse social media, where she might discover my Facebook post marketing my bath products.

 >> rolls her eyes and thinks “Wouldn’t that be nice!” when I describe relaxing bath time without the kids banging on the door.

 >> thinks spending $60 on a face cream is ridiculous when that could buy enough diapers for a month.

-A business selling products that mom needs (e.g. jumbo packs diapers) or that would help her save (e.g. reusable diapers) or that would make her life easier in some way, would be a better and more profitable fit.
+A business selling products the mom to 5 kids needs (e.g. jumbo packs diapers) or products that would help her save money (e.g. reusable diapers), or that would make her life easier in some way, would be a better and more profitable fit.

-You must target the right market and know what it cares about and is willing to spend money on.
+You must target the right market and know what those consumers care about and are willing to spend money on.

 You can’t go too broad with your target market or you’ll be competing with too many businesses and will have a hard time reaching and connecting with potential customers.